Object Cache Pro has a few system requirements, you will need to make sure your server meets these:

 Finally, let’s activate the plugin and enable the object cache drop-in.

-First, if you haven’t already, activate Redis Cache Pro under Plugins.
+First, if you haven’t already, activate Object Cache Pro under Plugins.

 After activating the plugin, you’ll see the Object Cache Pro widget on your Dashboard.
 Click on “Enable Object Cache” to enable the drop-in.

 You can do this by hand as well, just copy the